pme123/play-wsocket-scalajs/README.md

 // each LogEntry that is created by the AdapterProcess case class LogEntryMsg(logEntry: LogEntry) extends AdapterMsg

+// sent when the Adapter Process is started case object RunStarted extends AdapterMsg

 // sent when the Adapter Process finished case class RunFinished(logReport: LogReport) extends AdapterMsg